 You are now ready to cut your tree.

 First, make four cuts on either side of the tree.

 Be sure to cut horizontally, approx. 1/3 – 1/2 inch from the edge of each tree.
-The cut areas should be even on both sides of the tree if possible.
+If possible, the cut areas should be even on both sides of the tree.

 Begin to fold each cut area downward, leaving a point at the beginning of the next cut.